gxiaolab/L-GIREMI/README.md

 #### Gene annotation gtf

-A gene annotation gtf is required for the L-GIREMI, which can be obtained from [gencode](https://www.gencodegenes.org/human/).
+A gene annotation gtf is required for L-GIREMI, which can be obtained from [gencode](https://www.gencodegenes.org/human/).
 The gtf file should be sorted, zipped, and indexed.

-The following are codes for gtf file preparation:
+The following is an example flow to prepare the gtf file:

 ```{bash}
 (grep ^"#" gencode.v37.annotation.gtf; \
     grep -v ^"#" gencode.v37.annotation.gtf | \